Discover more from The Career Whispers

 Why daily?

-Only about 10% of your connections will see any given post that you write.
+Only about 10% of your connections will see any post you write.

 …This means you can post 10 times before everyone in your immediate network will see anything about your job search!